 Obviously, Connecticut has paid a terrible price for its failed experiment in gun control, beginning with $2,200,000,000 for each excess homicide, the cost of medial tratement resulting from gun control at a mean cost of $37,000 for each extra person shot or cut, the cost of disability and continuing medical care, the cost of goods disappeared, damaged or stolen, as well as the cost of extra security, added law enforcement,prosecution,prisons,and probation and parole.

-The estimated cost of Connecticut’s gun control is a staggering $55,900,000,000 and climbing by the second.
+The estimated cost of Connecticut’s gun control is a staggering $55,900,000,a and climbing by $4,600,000,000 a year.
+That amounts to $the second.
 That is far too high a price for a nation to pay for a series of laws that only make matters worse.

 It is time for Congress to do wht it is paid to do,and preempt all State and Federal gun laws that exceed current Federal gun restrictions, i institute a study of existing gun laws and forbid any laws modeled on failed gun laws; as well as impose a reasonable fine,at least $100,000 a day,on those who attempt to enforce preempted gun laws,or to craft new laws to evade Federal preemption.

 Lives are too valuable to waste just because someone thinks it would be a good idea.